Important Information for Undergraduate International Students

 After being accepted, you will receive an I-20 form from UT Tyler with your admission information.
 The I-20 form should be taken to the U. S. Embassy or Consulate in your home country to obtain the necessary F-1 Student Visa.
 Remember to also take documentary evidence of financial support for your studies in the U.S., since the official may request such evidence.

-Report to Angie Copeland’s office, Administration Building, Room 209, as soon as you arrive to The University of Texas at Tyler.
+Report to UT Tyler's International Student, Scholar and Faculty Services Center, University Center Room 2160, as soon as you arrive to campus.
 Bring your signed I-20, your passport, visa, I-94 and your new Tyler address.